Apr 21

 ERROR: Version 0.1.6 of cookbook redis is frozen.
 Use --force to override.

-By combining frozen cookbook versions with environments, you can make sure that production is safe from accidental updates when testing out changes in your development infrastructure.
+sure that production is safe from accidental updates when testing out

 Environments Workflows

-Environments are clearly a powerful feature for keeping changes isolated, but chances are you’ll want to use them differently than our contrived example.
-Here are some factors to consider when designing your workflow:
+isolated, but chances are you’ll want to use them differently than our

 • How important is it to keep your environment files in source control?